-Incontinentia pigmenti is an X-linked dominant disorder characterized by distinct skin lesions and involving other ectodermal tissues such as the teeth, hair, nails, eyes, and the central nervous system.
+Incontinentia pigmenti is an X-linked dominant disorder characterized by distinct skin lesions and involving other ectodermal tissues such as teeth, hair, nails, eyes, and the central nervous system.
 The most common identifiable abnormalities are the cutaneous lesions, which are described in 4 stages.
 Neurologic abnormalities are the most common morbidity of this disorder.
 The IKBKG (inhibitor of kappa B kinase gamma), previously named NEMO, gene located in the short arm of chromosome X is linked with this disorder.
-In this article, the author provides updates regarding the detection of mosaicism in incontinentia pigmenti males and the initial success of endothelial-targeted gene therapy in an animal model of incontinentia pigmenti.
+In this article, the author provides updates regarding the intrafamilial phenotypic variability even among family members with the same genetic mutation.

 • Cutaneous manifestations are diagnostic, and there are 4 overlapping and variable stages: vesicular, verrucous, hyperpigmented, and atrophic.